UBC-MDS/DSCI522_GR406/doc/report.md

 provides many features about each observation, including:<br>

   - Pickup and dropoff time stamps
-  - Pickup and dropoff location Id’s
+  - Pickup and dropoff location ID’s
   - Distance and duration of each trip
   - Fare
   - Tip